 A team of Johnstown leaders and organizations, including CPH, launched the "Quality Affordable Housing Task Force" in January of 2023.
 The Task Force's goal is to address the challenges of affordable housing including persistent and concentrated poverty, blight, public safety, and the need for more market rate and workforce housing in Downtown Johnstown and the surrounding neighborhoods.
-In April of 2023, the Task Force hosted a roundtable discussion in Johnstown with Matthew Heckles, HUD Mid-Atlantic Regional Administrator, to discuss current housing challenges and brainstorm solutions.
+In April of 2023, the Task Force hosted a roundtable discussion in Johnstown with Matthew Heckles, U.S. Department of Housing and Urban Development (HUD) Mid-Atlantic Regional Administrator, to discuss current housing challenges and brainstorm solutions.